Westmount Public Library: Founding to 1950

+In 1909, the Library Committee suggested that an amount of C$20,000 be used for the creation of a space reserved for children, a reception room, and a reference service.
+At first, only the children's section was funded, while the referral service was considered to be of secondary importance.
+This changed in 1912 with the hiring of a librarian tasked with running this service.
+Given its popularity, it was integrated into the statutes and regulations of the library two years later.
+The success of both the children's section and the reference service became apparent.
+When it opened in 1911, the children's section was the source of 18.2% of all the books borrowed from the library; this share increased to 27.2% in 1914, the year the library inaugurated its youth reference service.
+The library had become, in the words of librarian Mary Sollace Saxe during a conference of the American Library Association, "the only properly equipped children's room in any library in the province of Quebec."

 In 1940, members of the Active Service garrisoned in Westmount were given access to library services and the reading room.
 The library also took on the role of receiving station for magazine and book donations on the behalf of the Canadian Armed Forces.

 The library experienced a sharp decline of book purchases in 1943.
 This was because of the low quality of paper and bindings.
 During that same year, the Library became the curator for the entirety of the collected material of the recently established Westmount Historical Association.

-Between 1943 and 1949, the alphabet system was replaced by the Dewey Decimal System.
-A re-cataloguing and re-classification of books took place.
+During the 1940s, the library replaced the alphabet system with the Dewey Decimal System and re-classified and re-cataloged its books.

-For 5 weeks during 1946, the Children's Department was forced to close due to an epidemic of polio.
+For 5 weeks during 1946, the Children's Department was forced to close due to an outbreak of polio.

 In 1948, two hundred guests were invited to celebrate the 50th anniversary of the library.
+The library's loan period was increased from 14 to 28 days.